pRoy24/samsar/README.md

 # Full-Stack Generative Server with Agent and Studio (Test Preview)

 Run your private generative cloud with your own API keys.

 Full-control over access and storage.

-One-time purchase license, downnload minor updates for free.
+One-time purchase license, downnload minor updates free.

 We also provide support regarding models and configurations.

 Join our discord for support.

 ⚠️ **Currently in test-preview.** Message us for access.